Robin Vos

-Robin Joseph Vos (born July 5, 1968) is an American businessman and Republican politician and the 79th speaker of the Wisconsin State Assembly, serving in that role since 2013.
-He has been a member of the Assembly since 2005, representing most of the southern half of Racine County.
-Vos was also president of the National Conference of State Legislatures.
+Robin Joseph Vos (born July 5, 1968) is an American businessman and Republican politician from Racine County, Wisconsin.
+He is the 79th speaker of the Wisconsin State Assembly and the longest-serving speaker in Wisconsin history, having served since 2013.
+Vos has been a member of the Assembly since 2005.
+He was also president of the National Conference of State Legislatures.

-Vos came to prominence for his role in shepherding legislation to weaken bargaining rights and labor unions in Wisconsin while Scott Walker was governor, which culminated in the failed 2012 Wisconsin gubernatorial recall election.
-Vos has been speaker of the Wisconsin State Assembly since 2013, retaining Republican control of the chamber through heavily gerrymandered maps.
-During the governorship of Tony Evers, a Democrat, Vos has sought to curb the governor's powers.
+Vos came to prominence for his role in shepherding legislation to weaken bargaining rights and labor unions under Governor Scott Walker.
+Under Governor Tony Evers, Vos has sought to curb the governor's powers and expand legislative authority.